ql-io/charlie/README.md

 * `count`: number of failures so far.
 The count is reset after a success.
 * `delay`: currently applied backoff delay

-    // arr is an array of strings used as a key
+Here is an example.

-    // timeout and maxDelay are in msec var decision = charlie.ask(arr, timeout, maxDelay);
+    // Arr is an array of keys used to identify the network resource. var decision = charlie.ask(arr, timeout, maxDelay);
     if(decision.state === 'go') {
         // make the request